DuckStruggles/github-final-project/README.md

-# IBM-assignment
+# This is the README.md file for the **github-final-project**

-This repository contains the final project files for the IBM Getting Started with Git and GitHub course.
+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

-## Files Included
+Input:

-- README.md
+   p, principal amount
-- LICENSE
+   t, time period in years
-- CODE_OF_CONDUCT.md
+   r, annual rate of interest
-- CONTRIBUTING.md
+Output
-- simple-interest.sh
+   simple interest = p*t*r/100